How to Adjust a Toilet Float and Fill Valve Fast!

 A weak flushing toilet is very irritating.
 Having to flush a toilet twice is not anyone’s cup of coffee.
 This happens mostly when you don’t have enough water in the tank.

 Again, remove the toilet tank lid and check the water level.
-If the water level is too low then you need adjust the toilet float to raise the water.
+If the water level is too low, you need to adjust the toilet float to raise the water.

 3. Water level in the bowl is too low

 Your toilet bowl needs to retain a certain water level at the bottom.
-If the water level in the bowl is lower than the waterline, it means the fill valve is not filling the tank with enough water and you will therefore need to adjust the float.
+If the water level in the bowl is lower than the waterline, the fill valve is not filling the tank with enough water, and you will need to adjust the float.

-4. Toilet tank taking too long to refill
+4. Toilet tank is taking too long to refill

-If your toilet tank is refilling slowly it points out to a faulty fill valve which could be blocked by mineral deposits.
-In this case you might want to replace the fill valve or try and remove the mineral deposits.
+If your toilet tank is refilling slowly, it points out to a faulty fill valve which mineral deposits could block.
+In this case, you might want to replace the fill valve or try and remove the mineral deposits.

 How to Adjust a Toilet Float and Fill Valve

-Adjust a toilet float is a very simple task which every homeowner should be able to do comfortably.
+Adjusting a toilet float is a very simple task that every homeowner should be able to do comfortably.
 You will only need a screwdriver to do this repair.

 While adjusting the toilet float, you want to make sure the water level is about an inch below the overflow tube.
-Some toilet tanks are actually marked so you need to bring the water level to that mark.
+Some toilet tanks are marked, so you need to bring the water level to that mark.

 1. How to Adjust a Float Ball/Ballcock